heoelri/container-bootcamp/labs/day2-labs/virtual-kubelet-aci.md

 ## Schedule a pod in ACI

 We will use a nodeName constraint to force the scheduler to schedule the pod to the new virtual-kubelet-east node.
 The yaml file is included in `~/blackbelt-aks-hackfest/labs/helper-files/east-aci-heroes.yaml`.
-Edit the file to point to your Azure Container Registry, edit the dnsnamelabel to add some random number and have your CosmosDB MongoDb connection String:
+Edit the file to point to your Azure Container Registry, edit the dnsnamelabel to add some random number,and have your CosmosDB MongoDb connection String:

 ```yaml
 apiVersion: v1